hudochenkov/postcss-sorting/README.md

 ## Options

-Currently, there is only one option.
+Currently, there is only two options.

 ### `sort-order`